Can you really buy a cheap used car for just $2,000 or $3,000 in cash? Team Clark’s Joel says the answer is clear.

 We saved the best for last.
 This is probably the most important rule of them all!

-You want an ASE-certified (Automotive Service Excellence) mechanic to really kick the tires on your potential buy.
+Ideally, you want an ASE-certified (Automotive Service Excellence) mechanic to really kick the tires on your potential buy.
 Garages that participate in the Blue Seal program typically feature the most highly trained ASE-certified mechanics.
-Visit ASE.com to find one near you.